 She also worked in the Family Law Division of the Prosecuting Attorney’s Office.
 In the trial court level, she advocated on behalf of children in paternity establishment, contempt-of-court, and modifications of court orders in the best interest of the child.

-Prior to becoming a prosecutor, she clerked at the Washington State Court of Appeals (Division III).
+She began her legal career at the Washington State Court of Appeals (Division III).
 As a Senior Research Attorney for the Chief Judge, she assisted in drafting over a hundred judicial opinions.
 Theses included criminal and civil legal matters ranging from first-degree murder to medical malpractice and negligent issues.
 Her role was to analyze various legal issues and recommend to the panel of judges whether to affirm or reverse the rulings of the lower trial courts.
-She also assisted in revising the Court’s policy regarding domestic violence and created a directory of services for victims of abuse.

 After graduating from law school, she was accepted into the U.S. Fulbright Program.
 She completed a Fulbright Fellowship in Canada by analyzing the U.S. – Canadian role in combating human trafficking.
 During the fellowship, she gave speeches, wrote published articles, and worked with law enforcement officials and attorneys to understand the unique challenges facing victims of trafficking and how the current laws were undermining their efforts.